asterinas/asterinas/docs/src/kernel/README.md

 Asterinas is a _safe_, _fast_, and _general-purpose_ OS kernel that provides _Linux-compatible_ ABI.
 It can serve as a seamless replacement for Linux while enhancing _memory safety_ and _developer friendliness_.

 * Asterinas prioritizes memory safety by employing Rust as its sole programming language and limiting the use of _unsafe Rust_ to a clearly defined and minimal Trusted Computing Base (TCB).
-This innovative framework, known as [the framekernel architecture](), establishes Asterinas as a more secure and dependable kernel option.
+This innovative approach, known as [the framekernel architecture](), establishes Asterinas as a more secure and dependable kernel option.

 * Asterinas surpasses Linux in terms of developer friendliness.
 It empowers kernel developers to (1) utilize the more productive Rust programming language, (2) leverage a purpose-built toolkit called [OSDK]() to streamline their workflows, and (3) choose between releasing their kernel modules as open source or keeping them proprietary, thanks to the flexibility offered by [MPL]().